ratibus11/folders2graph/README.md

 > Combine your folder structure into your graphs :magic_wand:

-This following is an [Obsidian](https://obsidian.md) plugin allowing you to add your folder structure into your graphs.
+This following is an [Obsidian](https://obsidian.md) plugin which allows you to display your vault folder structure into your graphs.

 ![](./media/readme_thumbnail.png)